samforwill/District-Insights/README.md

 - GradientBoostingRegressor

 1. **Modeling on PVI**: <br />
 After several rounds of parameter tuning on all of the above models, I sorted on highest performance R²-Score on the test set.
-In all instances, the top 5 performing models were all Ridge Regression, signaling its efficacy in managing multicollinearity within the high dimensional demographic feature set.<br />
+In all instances, the top 5 performing models were Ridge Regression, signaling its efficacy in managing multicollinearity within the high dimensional demographic feature set.<br />
 ![PVI Models](images/PVI_models.png)

 Specifically, Ridge with MinMax Scaling and L2-regularization alpha of 1 performed best. <br />

 The leading model also has the lowest RMSE at 4.365, meaning our model can predict the PVI of a district within ±4.365 points.
 That's pretty great! <br />